 We offer course materials and tutor support although we don't offer the examinations.
 An Examinations Officer can assist any registered student with finding centres, but we do not book exams on behalf of students and it is the students responsibility to book their exams.
 If you would like to research exam centres prior to enrolment then you can visit the Edexcel page for private candidates.

 Most IGCSE examinations are only available in the Summer examination window although some exams (Sciences and Maths) can be sat in a January examination window.
 We recommend students aim for the Summer examination window as there are less centres available for the January exams.
 If students are aiming towards the January exams, we recommend finding a centre before enrolling on the course.
 Examination fees need to be paid direct to your chosen exam centre.
 Prices for exams will vary depending on the exam centre's administration costs.

-Please Note: The nearest examination window we can accept students aiming towards is now Summer 2022.
+Please Note: The nearest examination window we can accept students aiming towards for all IGCSE Courses is now Summer 2023.

-Any student aiming for the Summer 2022 examination window will need to be enrolled on the course by 15 November 2021.
-Students can aim towards Summer 2023 exams if that is their preference, providing the specification is still available.
+Any student aiming for the Summer 2023 examination window will need to be enrolled by 15 November 2022.
+Students can aim towards Summer 2024 exams if that is their preference, providing the specification is still available.

 Predicted grades without a reference are available free of charge on request.
 If applying to a college or other further education establishment and you require a refernce with predicted grades then this is available at an additional cost of £45.00.
 A course advisor will discuss your predicted grades and progress with each individual tutor and put together a comprehensive reference that can be sent on your behalf.

 Please Note: Students need to have completed a minimum of four assignments per subject in order for us to have something to base our reference/prediction on.

 Let us know if you have a question about this course and we will get back to you ASAP.